Valley View Parent/Guardian Resources

 Certified School Nurse

-Greetings from Valley View Nurse’s Office!
-The nurses here at ‘VVE’, strive to promote a safe and healthy environment for all students and staff everyday!
-Today more than others because of the growing concern over the Coronavirus (COVID-19).
-You can help by following these guidelines to help prevent the spread of illness and infection at Valley View.
+Greetings from the Valley View Nurse’s Office!
+The nurses here at ‘VVE’ strive to promote a safe and healthy environment for all students and staff everyday!
+We promote a healthy environment today, even more than we have typically done in the past, due to the COVID-19 pandemic.
+Below, you will find guidance on ways on how you can do your part to curb the spread of COVID-19.
+Please follow these guidelines to help prevent the spread of illness and infection at Valley View and in our community.

 FOCUS on COVID-19:

 Coronaviruses are a large family of viruses that are common throughout the world.
 These viruses, at times, can evolve and infect people, then spread through human to human contact.
 Human coronaviruses spread just like the flu or a cold—through the air by coughing or sneezing; through close personal contact, like touching or shaking hands; and by touching an object or surface with the viruses on it.

 Symptoms of the COVID-19 can include:

 You and your family can slow the spread of respiratory viruses, colds, influenza (the flu) and also the coronavirus by following the 3 ‘C’ rules!

 - cover coughs or sneezes with your elbow.
 Do not use your hands!

 - wash hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer if soap and water are not available.